hasanmoudud/geocompr/main.md

 To query and manipulate raster data stored in a PostGIS database, use the **rpostgis** package [@bucklin_rpostgis_2018].

 Of course, this subsection was only a very brief introduction to PostgreSQL/PostGIS.
+Nevertheless, we would like to encourage the practice of storing geographic and non-geographic data in a spatial database while only attaching those subsets to R's global environment which are needed for further statistical analysis.
 Please refer to @obe_postgis_2015 for a much more detailed description of the here presented SQL queries and a much more comprehensive introduction to PostGIS and PostgreSQL in general.
-In fact, we advocate to store geographic data in a spatial database while only attaching those subsets to R's global environment which are needed for further statistical analysis.
 PostgreSQL/PostGIS is a formidable choice as an open source spatial database.
 But the same is true for SQLite/SpatiaLite and GRASS (which uses SQLite in the background).